blocknetdx/blocknet/doc/coding.md

 - StartNode : Starts other threads.

+- ThreadCheckDarkSendPool : Builds and update Masternode list, starts auto-denomination

 - ThreadGetMyExternalIP : Determines outside-the-firewall IP address, sends addr message to connected peers when it determines it.

-- ThreadSocketHandler : Sends/Receives data from peers on port 8333.
+- ThreadSocketHandler : Sends/Receives data from peers on port 9999.

 - ThreadMessageHandler : Higher-level message handling (sending and receiving).